AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 Download new Stingray plug-ins and update existing ones using the **Get more plugins** selection in the **Plugin Manager**.
 Select any of the available plugins and click **Install** to download it.
 See ~{ Add and remove plug-ins using the Plugin Manager }~.

+### Switch between DX11 and DX12 when rendering

+Source customers can now toggle between DX11 and DX12 as the viewport renderer in the Editor (**Edit > Engine > Renderer**).
+Note that this option is available only if you compile the engine with `--use-d3d12` flag, provided your engine supports DX12.
+See ~{ Switch between DX11 and DX12 }~.

 ### FBX Version 2017.1

 This release of Stingray picks up the latest version of FBX (2017.1), which provides various security improvements.